webxos/macroslow/CHIMERA/README.md

 ## Epilogue: The Call to Adventure

 The Chimera of old was a challenge to heroes, a test of courage and ingenuity.
 Today, CHIMERA 2048 issues a new call to developers, researchers, and visionaries.
 Join the Webxos Research Group in shaping this quantum future.
-Contribute to Project Dunes at [github.com/webxos/dunes](https://github.com/webxos/dunes), explore the MAML specification, and build workflows that harness the full might of NVIDIA CUDA Cores and quantum mathematics.
+Contribute to Project Dunes at [github.com/webxos/macroslow](https://github.com/webxos/macroslow), explore the MAML specification, and build workflows that harness the full might of NVIDIA CUDA Cores and quantum mathematics.

 The beast is awake.
 The question is no longer whether it exists, but what you will create with its power.

-**© 2025 Webxos.
+**© 2026 Webxos.
 All Rights Reserved.**
-*CHIMERA 2048, MAML, and Project Dunes are trademarks of Webxos.*
+*CHIMERA 2048, MAML, and MACROSLOW are trademarks of Webxos.*
-*Unleash the Quantum Beast with CHIMERA 2048 and WebXOS 2025! ✨*